 Now to my mother’s favorite, the portable bedside commode.

-Sometimes called a 3-in-1 commode it’s a metal chair frame with toilet seat and a pale.
+It’s a metal chair frame with toilet seat and a pale.

-It is possible to adjust the height and there are bariatric frames which support far higher weights.
+It is possible to adjust the height, and there are bariatric frames which support far higher weights.

 - remove the pale